morisima1410/TaskFlow/README.md

 - CRUD Operations
 - Git & GitHub

+---

 ## 📌 Project Purpose

-TaskFlow was developed as a practical Full Stack Web Development project to demonstrate frontend development, backend API development, authentication, SQLite database management, REST APIs, and complete CRUD functionality using a lightweight technology stack.
+TaskFlow was developed as a practical Full Stack Web Development project to demonstrate frontend development, backend API development, authentication, SQLite database management, REST APIs, and complete CRUD functionality using a lightweight and modern technology stack.

+---

 ## ⭐ Support

 If you like this project, consider giving the repository a ⭐ on GitHub.

+---

 ## 📄 License